 Before we start building, we need parts.
 You can easily order these online.
 Do you have your own 3D printer?
 Fantastic!
 This makes the making a lot easier.
 If you don't have this, then you will have to order this from a local print shop or opt for existing off-the-shelf solutions.
 I will include these in the list below.
 The list of supplies:

 - 1x Motorshield v2 for Arduino Uno.
 Notice: watch carefully which model you buy.
 Not every model is suitable for driving motors.

 - 2x 120mm 4000 rpm pc fans 12v.
 View on Amazon or Aliexpress.

 - 2x flexible universal car intake air tube.
-These are available in multiple colours.
-Order them at your local auto parts shop or online at Aliexpress or Amazon.
+These are available in multiple colors.
+Order them at your local auto parts store or online at Aliexpress or Amazon.

 - 1x Power supply 12volt 3.4A.

 - SimHub software.
 Download this software for free.